mristimaki/themindfulmuslim/README.md

 **The Mindful Muslim will fill these needs by:**

-- Providing the user with informative images (infographics) on home page.
+- Providing the user with images (infographics) on home page that clarifies what yo will find on the website.
 - The images on homepage has a hover effect to highlight that it will link you to more information about the topic.
 - Providing a simple header with navigation bar that is straight forward.
 - Providing informative and inspirational quotes from Quran and Sunnah in Inspiration page.
-- Social media links in footer that will provide the user with more information of these particular topics.
+- Social media links in footer that will provide the user with more information and inspiration of these particular topics.
 - Social media links to different platforms that will provide the user with reminders too choose from their liking.
 - Sign Up page that encourages the user to visit these social media links.
 - Easy to find Sign Up form to get more reminders and inspiration about the topics weekly.